sigmaSd/Alarm-rs/README.md

 **Compiling on Windows**

-Follow these steps [https://gtk-rs.org/docs-src/requirements.html](https://gtk-rs.org/docs-src/requirements.html) to setup the build environment than use
+Follow these steps [https://gtk-rs.org/docs-src/requirements.html](https://gtk-rs.org/docs-src/requirements.html) to setup the build environment then use

 ```console
 cargo run --release